Bujinkan Shinmyoken Dojo Instructor: Fred Feddeck

 At that point in my Bujinkan training I had never seen a fighting-spirit as demonstrated by Greg, both through his taijutsu and how he carried himself.
 While I enjoyed the seminars and training opportunities that he created for us, I learned equally as much in watching his movement and its impression on me, especially given that at any time as kyu/low level dan student he could have not allowed me to attend.

 Now some time later, and needing to wrap-up a martial biography what does the future hold?

-Same as the past, keep training in the Bujinkan Dojo martial arts, keep following what Soke has outlined and given us as his students, continue to listen to me senior in the art when I need to be corrected, but don’t want to be corrected, and use the teachings of Soke and the Bujinkan to just be happy every day.
+Same as the past, keep training in the Bujinkan Dojo martial arts, keep following what Soke has outlined and given us as his students, continue to listen to my seniors in the art when I need to be corrected, and use the teachings of Soke and the Bujinkan to just be happy every day.